smzr/smzr-eleventy/src/blog/11ty-website-rebuild.md

 ---
-title: 'Yet another website rebuild - 11ty'
+title: Yet another website rebuild - 11ty
+metaDesc: Building my new site with 11ty, why I switched from Gatsby and my first impression of the new stack.
-date: '2021-09-12'
+date: 2021-09-12
 ---

 So I decided to rebuild my website...
 I've stuck to the Jamstack but this time I've decided to use the static site generator Elevently.
-In this post I wanted to cover how I came to this descision and what my inital thoughts of 11ty are.
+In this post I wanted to cover how I came to this decision and what my initial thoughts of 11ty are.

 ## What I was using before